uwctri/CallLog/README.md

 * Fix the NTS issue
 * Major JS Cleanup
-* Imrpove text on the config page
+* Improve text on the config page
 * Speed up the config page?
 * We collect a history of requests for "No calls today", but don't display that data anywhere.
 * Switching between tabs on the call log should clear any entered data and display warning about data lost